 Names really are an important part of how we appear to the world.
 That’s why they can be so useful in a crime story.
 They can disguise or create an identity, and they can allow for interesting character development.

-*NOTE: The title of this post is a line from Doris Troy and Gregory Carroll’s Just One Look.
+*NOTE: The title of this post is a line from the Kinks’ You Don’t Know My Name.